Foreign Financial Account & Asset Reporting...

-For the IRS Comprehensive FBAR Reference Guide, click here.
+For the FinCEN's Comprehensive FBAR Line Item Filing Instructions, click here.

 *Other Exchange Rates: the FBAR instructions require FBAR filers to use the Treasury Reporting Rates of Exchange on the last day of the calendar year.

 Certain Clients need to file Form 8938 (the FATCA form) with their Federal tax return.
 Form 8938 may look similar to the FBAR, however it does not replace the FBAR and it has a different purpose to the FBAR.
 It carries severe non-compliance penalties similar to the FBAR for noncompliance and when incomplete.